The 1955 Farmall Model 300 TractorBearing the Serial No. 22368 and the 300 the Accompanying Model 33A Tractor-Mounted Loader.

 Additionally, 727 Farmall H’s were made in 1953 bringing the total number of Farmall H’s manufactured during the full production run from 1939 through 1953 to 391,227 individual tractors.
 Of course, in 1953, the International Harvester Company replaced the Farmall Model H with a the Farmall Model Super H. In that same year–1953– the Farmall Works facility produced 21,707 individual Super H tractors.
 Adding the 1953 production of Farmall H’s with the 1953 production of Super H’s together,results in the combined production figure of 22,434 individual tractors that came off the Farmall H assembly line at the Rock Island Farmall Works in 1953.
 This combined production figure for 1953 was only 5,437 less that the average yearly production of the Farmall H assembly line in the Farmall Works facility.
 The loss of production time in 1953 from the average production year appears to be the equivalent of two-months and seven working days.
 This was probably the amount of time that was needed for a skeleton crew of workers to retool the Farmall H assembly line at the Farmall Works to begin full production of the Super H.

-The full production run of the Farmall Super H was short-lived.
+Production of the Farmall Super H tractor was short-lived.
 The International Harvester Company replaced the Farmall Super H in their line of farm tractors with the Farmall Model 300 tractor at the start of the model year 1955.
-Indeed, at the start of model year in 1955, saw the introduction of the whole line of the “Hundred Series” tractors by the International Harvester Company.
+Once again the “model year” of 1955 actually began in 1954.
+Indeed, the model year of 1955, saw the introduction of the whole line of the “Hundred Series” tractors by the International Harvester Company.
 The Hundred Series line of tractors included the larger Model 400 and the smaller Model 200 and Model 100 tractor in addition to the Model 300. .

 The new Farmall 300 was made available to the public with a number of options that were not available on either of the predecessors of the 300, i.e. the Farmall Super H or the Farmall H. First, one of the most common options available on the Farmall 300 was the newly developed “Torque Amplifier” or “T.A.”
 After being available in 1954 on the Farmall Super MTA which was produced for a short period of time in 1954, the T.A. option was made available on the Model 400 and the Model 300 upon the introduction of the entire “Hundred Series” of Farmall tractors.